Therapies for relieving excess conditions Ginger and Barberry

 —Nettle— contains bitter compounds that increase the flow of urine, are antiseptic and relieve pains.
 It also contains astringent compounds that shrink inflamed tissues and stop bleeding.
 Nettle has been used to treat urinary tract infections, respiratory tract infections, inflammatory skin conditions, diarrhea and asthma.

 —Methionine— is an essential amino acid that assists in the breakdown of fats, thus helping to prevent a buildup of fat in the liver and arteries that might obstruct blood flow to the brain, heart, and kidneys.
 The synthesis of the amino acids cysteine and taurine may depend on the availability of methionine.
 This amino acid helps the digestive system; helps to detoxify harmful agents such as lead and other heavy metals,; helps diminish muscle weakness, prevent brittle hair, and protect against radiation; and is beneficial for people with osteoporosis or chemical allergies.
-It is useful also in the treatment of rheumatic fever and toxemia of pregnancy.
+It is useful also in the treatment of rheumatic and toxemia of pregnancy.
 Methionine is a powerful antioxidant.
 It is a good source of sulfur, which inactivates free radicals and helps to prevent skin and nail problems.

-—Vitamin A— Prevents and other eye problems, as well as some skin disorders, such as acne.
+—Vitamin A— Prevents night blindness and other eye problems, as well as some skin disorders, such as acne.
 It enhances immunity, may help to heal gastrointestinal ulcers, and is needed for the maintenance and repair of epithelial tissue, of which the skin and mucous membranes are composed.

 —Vitamin B complex— help to maintain the health of the nerves, skin, eyes, hair, liver, and mouth, as well as healthy muscle tone in the gastrointestinal tract and proper brain function.

 —Vitamin C— is an antioxidant that is required for at least three hundred metabolic functions in the body, including tissue growth and repair, adrenal gland function, and healthy gums.
 It also aids in the production of antistress hormones and interferon, an important immune system protein, and is needed for the metabolism of folic acid, tyrosine, and phenylalanine.
 Studies have shown that taking vitamin C can reduce symptoms of asthma.
-It protects against the harmful effects of pollution, helps to prevent , protects against infection, and enhances immunity.
+It protects against the harmful effects of pollution, helps to prevent cancer, protects against infection, and enhances immunity.
 Vitamin C increases the absorption of iron.
 It can combine with toxic substances, such as certain heavy metals, and render them harmless so that they can be eliminated from the body.

 —Vitamin D— a fat-soluble vitamin that has properties of both a vitamin and a hormone, is required for the absorption and utilization of calcium and phosphorus.
 It is necessary for growth, and is especially important for the normal growth and development of bones and teeth in children.
 It protects against muscle weakness and is involved in regulation of the heartbeat.
 It is also important in the prevention and treatment of breast and colon cancer, osteoarthritis, osteoporosis, and hypocalcemia; enhances immunity; and is necessary for thyroid function and normal blood clotting.